-As you use the cutting table material from the cutting process may fall through the honeycomb surface and collect in the bottom of the cutting table.
+As you use the cutting table, material from the cutting process may fall through the honeycomb surface and collect in the bottom of the cutting table.
 Periodically check this area and remove any material that has collected there.

-Caution: If left to build up in the bottom of the cutting table, this scrap material can be a fire hazard.
+CAUTION: If left to build up in the bottom of the cutting table, this scrap material can be a fire hazard.

 The honeycomb material that makes up the support surface for materials being cut will wear out over time and can easily be replaced.
 New honeycomb can be purchased from the Customer Service Team at ULS.
-To replace the material, remove the rulers and flanges that hold the honeycomb in place around its edges.
+To replace the material, remove back panel of the cutting table.
 Remove the old honeycomb and replace it with a new one.
-Reinstall the edge flanges and rulers.
-Rulers should be installed slightly loose and then adjusted to match the edges of the processing area by placing the cutting table back into the machine and following step 7 of the installation instructions above.
+Reinstall the back panel.